Best daily deals

 Change your passwords immediately and deauthorize your device

 The next step is to change your passwords for basically everything.
 It usually goes without saying, but your phone is logged into your Google account along with any other accounts you’ve logged into.
-Changing passwords to some apps, like Spotify and Netflix, will log your phone out automatically.
+Changing passwords for some apps, like Spotify and Netflix, will log your phone out automatically.
 Additionally, banking apps usually log you out automatically after use.
 That said, many people use password managers that autofill passwords, so we recommend changing everything.

 It's annoying, but the proliferation of password managers with autofill can turn a lost phone into a key to your entire life.